-Climb aboard the Lapland Express steam train for a fun Christmas experience with Santa, Mrs Claus and their elves.
+Climb aboard the Lapland Express for a fun Christmas experience with Santa, Mrs Claus and their helpers

 This event is running on Saturdays and Sundays before Christmas

 Due to serious flooding in Downpatrick affecting the railway badly, we have cancelled this event.

 - Saturday 25th & Sunday 26th November*

 - Saturday 23rd December*

 Trains depart Downpatrick at 12:00, 13:15, 14:30, 15:55 and 17:10

 * Not all times are currently available on these dates, please check carefully when booking.